5 Natural remedies to treat rosacea

 There is a link between rosacea and menopause, as symptoms of rosacea commonly appear or worsen during the onset of perimenopause and menopause.
 Hormonal fluctuations during this life stage are believed to play a role in triggering or worsening rosacea symptoms.

 During perimenopause and menopause, oestrogen levels decrease, which can lead to increased inflammation and instability of blood vessels in the face.
 Oestrogen helps protect women's body's against inflammation, so decreased oestrogen can also affect the skin's barrier function, making it more susceptible to irritation.
+Discover how to care for your skin during menopause.

 Menopause is also a time when many women experience common triggers of rosacea including hot flushes, increased stress, and changes in lifestyle.
-Learn more about 8 unusual symptoms of menopause, and the best foods and nutrition for during menopause.
+Learn more about 8 unusual signs of menopause, and the best foods and nutrition for during menopause.

 Discover MenoFriend®

-7 Common symptoms of rosacea
+7 Common signs of rosacea

 1. Facial redness

-Persistent facial redness is one of the hallmark symptoms of rosacea.
+Persistent facial redness is one of the hallmark signs of rosacea.
 The central part of the face, including the cheeks, nose, forehead and chin, may appear flushed or have a consistent redness that may come and go.

 2. Flushing